digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 <u>On-demand</u>

-- Instances have an houly rate and you use the instance
+- Instances have an hourly rate and you use the instance
-- Billedin seconds (60s minimum) of hourly rate
+- Billed in seconds (60s minimum) of hourly rate
-- Defualt Pricing Model
+- Default Pricing Model
-- No lonf term commitments or up from payments
+- No long term commitments or up from payments
-- New or uncertain apppliction requirements
+- New or uncertain application requirements
 - Short term, spiky or unpredictable workloads that can;t tolerate any disruption

 <u>Spot</u>

 - A spot price is set by EC2 - based on spare capacity
-- You can specity a maximum price you'll pay
+- You can specify a maximum price you'll pay
-- If the spot price goes above your set maximumprice your instaces will be terminated
+- If the spot price goes above your set maximum price your instances will be terminated
 - Applications that have flexible start and end times
 - Apps which can <ins>tolerate failure</ins> and continue later